Skip to content

 C. Melody Harmonization (required for graduate degrees in music theory and for the Specialized Studies Program in Pedagogy of Music Theory; optional for composition students unless required for D.M. students after taking diagnostic exams)

 A melody of approximately 10-12 measures must be harmonized in SATB texture.
 The part writing must be error free and the progressions should be in the style of common practice tonal music.
 You may check your work at a keyboard.
-This exam is typically given on the tenth Wednesday of the semester from 2:30-6:30 pm; please contact Dr. Jones if you have a conflict with this timeframe.
-Exams will be distributed from LON 213B.
+This exam is typically during the tenth week of the semester.
+The start date and time will be announced in advance; please contact Dr. Grasso if you have a conflict with the specified schedule.
+Exams will be distributed from LON 311.
 You must attempt this exam every semester until you pass it.

 M.M.
 Theory Comprehensive Exam